-empty beds waiting for fall planting overlook
+empty beds waiting for fall planting overlook thriving summer beds in lower quad |

-Last week we noted how we are straddling the seasons
+Last week we noted how we are straddling the seasons,

 which of course means that this week, we are one week further